danielward27/SyntheticLikelihood.jl/docs/src/samplers.md

 p = contour(x, y, f)
 scatter!(θ_samples[:,1], θ_samples[:,2], legend = false)
 ```
 Note that here a determinisic `obj_grad_hess` function is used.
-Generally, in simulation-based-inference this would not be available, and hence this can be replaced for example with [`local_synthetic_likelihood`](@ref), which uses local regressions to approximate the gradient and Hessian of the likelihood function.
+Generally, in simulation-based-inference this would not be available, and hence this can be replaced for example with [`local_likelihood`](@ref), which uses local regressions to approximate the gradient and Hessian of the likelihood function.

 ## Implementation details
 To implement a new sampler, each sampler must: